zaqifathis/BIMserver-doc/Checkin.md

 }
 ```

-# Using the checkinid/topicId.
+# CheckinId / TopicId

 CheckinId and TopicId are the same thing, should be renamed everywhere to TopicId.

 Get progress
 ```